pradeeban/mediator/docs/source/index.rst

 Getting Started With MEDIator
 #############################

-Sign up with the developer portal to get your own access key to MEDIator.
+`Sign up <https://lion.bmi.emory.edu/signup/>` to use the MEDIator APIs.

-Use your keys to invoke the MEDIator REST API.
+Once you have received the API key from the developer portal above, you may use your keys to invoke the MEDIator REST API.

 .. toctree::